 - Technical support is only available with paid versions.

-The ideal sound recording/editing software is feature-rich, and easy to use, with a wide range of effects and plugins.
+The ideal audio editing/recording software is feature-rich, and easy to use, with a wide range of effects and plugins.
 Easily-accessible technical support is always useful, too.

-Naturally, there is a whole heap of audio software available that we haven’t touched on here.
-But if you want to use what the pros out there are using, investigate our selection of 2021’s most popular audio-editing platforms for voice over and start getting your hands dirty…
+Naturally, there’s a whole heap of voice editing software available that we haven’t touched on here.
+But if you want to use what the pros are using, investigate some of the most popular audio editing platforms for voice overs in our selection.
+The best way to find the one you’re looking for is by getting your hands dirty…

-And finally: enjoy your editing – because that’s the main thing!
+And finally, to all the audio editors out there: enjoy your editing – because that’s the main thing!